 Cryotherapy is commonly used in dermatology to treat skin lesions.
 Liquid nitrogen is sprayed onto the skin to create a cold burn on the skin.
 This stings as it is applied.
-It can develop a blister as it is healing.
-It will leave a scar which should be concealed with make up and it heals within a few weeks.
+It can develop a blister as it is healing and it heals within a few weeks.
+It will leave a scar.
 It is usually a very well tolerated procedure.
 Dr DeGiovanni is usually able to perform cryotherapy on the same day as your initial consultation if you’re insurance company has authorised treatment.

 Cryotherapy uses liquid nitrogen to produce a controlled cold burn on the skin.
 Freezing has been used as a method of treatment for skin problems for many years.
 It is particularly effective for treating skin lesions that involve the surface layers of the skin (the epidermis).
 Damage to this layer allows the skin cells underneath (the basal layer) to regenerate and produce normal healthy skin.